AUSTRIA: MOUNT SCHAFBERG

-St. Wolfgang im Salzkammergut is a small, picturesque town situated at Lake Wolfgangsee in Austria.
-The main attraction here is a cog railway ride to the top of 1783-metres tall Mount Schafberg.
-Even though I enjoy hiking very much, this time I decided to take a ride instead of climbing the mountain.
-Any ideas why?
+St. Wolfgang im Salzkammergut is a small picturesque town situated at Lake Wolfgangsee in Austria.
+The main attraction there is a cog railway ride to the top of the 1783 m tall Mount Schafberg.
+Even though I love hiking, this time I decided to take a ride instead of climbing the mountain.
+Wondering why?
 Well… I couldn’t say no to Schafbergbahn.
 This is the steepest cog railway in Austria, running constantly since 1893.
 These vintage steam-powered cog locomotives rise 1190 metres up and cover 5,85 km within 35 minutes!
 Sounds interesting, right?
-Find out more about Mount Schafberg and Schafbergbahn below.
+In this blog post, I’m going to tell you more about Mount Schafberg and Schafbergbahn.

-If you wish to hike Mount Schafberg, you’re more than welcome to do so.
+If you wish to hike Mount Schafberg, you are more than welcome to do so.
 Take the walking track number 23 that starts from the church in St. Wolfgang im Salzkammergut.
-You will hike through the forest to Schafbergalm, one of the cog railway stations.
-From there, follow the walking path number 20.
+You will first walk through the forest to Schafbergalm, one of the cog railway stations.
+From there, follow the walking track number 20.
 It crosses the tracks several times, leading across completely open terrain and steeply uphill to the summit.
 Your efforts will be rewarded with splendid views from the top.
-Lake Wolfgangsee looks absolutely stunning from the summit.
-Another place well-worth a visit is Eisriesenwelt Cave in Austria.
-Make sure to check it out!
+Lake Wolfgangsee looks absolutely stunning on a sunny day!
+Planning to spend more time in Austria?
+If yes, you should go and visit Eisriesenwelt Cave too.

 This is all you need to know about Mount Schafberg in Austria.
-Are you going to take a cog railway ride to the summit?
+Are you going to take a walking track or a cog railway ride to the summit?
 Let me know by leaving a comment below!